 To keep this article interesting, I figured I would take a moment to share some of the Army leadership styles I’ve experienced during my 15+ years in the Army.
 This could include styles from raters, senior raters, peers, friends, and even subordinates.

-This is a very common leadership style in the Army, especially with insecure people or new leaders.
+This is a common leadership style in the Army, especially with insecure people or new leaders.
 They are on an ego trip and have let their rank or position go to their head.
-They think they make themselves look good by makin other people look bad.
+They think they make themselves look good by making other people look bad.
 They try to make other people feel inferior or insecure, normally because of their own poor self-esteem or incompetence.

 The Absent Leader

 This is one of the worst styles of leadership.
 This is the leader who is never around.
 Everything gets delegated to their subordinates and they are only present periodically.
 Their position and responsibility are not a priority to them.
-This style is very common with people who are about to ETS, PCS, or retire.
+This style is common with people who are about to ETS, PCS, or retire.

 The “It’s All About Me”

 This is my least favorite Army leadership style.
 This is the leader who thinks everyone in the Army exists to serve them.
 They are on a power trip and can come across as a narcissist or sociopath.
-They worship themselves and want everyone else to worship them too.
+They worship themselves and want everyone else to worship them, too.